Kabeers-Network/leafdb/README.md

 * [Discount Savings](https://discount-savings.com)
 * [Vivint - Smart Homes](http://smarthomesecurityplans.com/)

-*If you are using Filebase – send in a pull request and we will add your project here.*
+*If you are using LeafDB – send in a pull request and we will add your project here.*

 ## Contributions

-Anyone can contribute to Filebase.
+Anyone can contribute to LeafDB.
 Please do so by posting issues when you've found something that is unexpected or sending a pull request for improvements.

 ## License

-Filebase is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+LeafDB is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).